 The statement of financial activities for the year is set out on page 15.
-The charity's net expenditure before transfers and other recognised gains and losses was £103,709 (2017: £234,634).
-The charity has total reserves at 31 March 2018 of £846,495, of which £373,544 are unrestricted reserves, and £472,951 are restricted reserves.
+The charity's net expenditure before transfers and other recognised gains and losses was £220,626 (2018: £103,709).
+The charity has total reserves at 31 March 2019 of £774,869, of which £379,025 are unrestricted reserves, and £395,844 are restricted reserves.

-The investment from Sport England to support the core infrastructure of the organisation was maintained at £345k in the 2017/18 financial year and is used to support the Primary Purpose requirements of Sport England in achieving their strategy of working toward an Active Nation.
+The investment from Sport England to support the core infrastructure of the organisation was reduced to £319k in 2018/19 from £345k in the 2017/18 financial year and is used to support the Primary Purpose requirements of Sport England in achieving their strategy of working toward an Active Nation.

-The development by the organisation of projects that use sport and physical activity to support the public health and social well-being agenda has been enhanced with the award of £4million of European (ESIF) funding for delivery with a strong partner network over the next 3 years of a More Positive Together programme aimed at helping individuals achieve their potential and benefit their Communities through sport and physical activity.
-This public health and well-being agenda has been further enhanced with the award of £115k development funding to work with partners in the form of an Active Ageing Alliance to develop a model of service provision to help deliver key NHS and local authority objectives for health and social care through services provided by the Voluntary, Community and Faith (VCF) sectors.
+The development by the organisation of projects that use sport and physical activity to support the public health and social well-being agenda has been further enhanced with the award of £4million of European (ESIF) funding for delivery with a strong partner network over the next 3 years of a More Positive Together programme aimed at helping individuals achieve their potential and benefit their Communities through sport and physical activity.